afontcu/afontcu.dev/content/blog/back-to-basics.md

 ## Welcome changing requirements

 Things change.
+It's a fact.
 If you don't like it, you'll have a hard time working in the software industry.

 **The software should be easy to change.** Easy to delete.

 Thus, software should be simple.
 Everything should be.
-Making hard things is making stuff that's hard to change.
+Making things complex is making stuff that's hard to change.

+It's so hard to make things simple.
+But it's the only way.

 ## Maintain a constant pace

 If you try to go faster and faster, you'll set unreasonable expectations and eventually burn out.
 Don't do that.

 To do so, you need to keep the code clean, the architecture clean, the design clean.
 As clean as possible.
+Set a constant flow of delivery that you can sustain for a long period of time.
+That's the best way we can provide value.

 ## Cover for each other